 Colman: So with that being said, from the digital aspect, are there any tools you use?
 And maybe you can explain a little bit about what you do in your business now.
 And also, any tools you use to help you in your business development.

 Tell us about your business.
 What’s the number-one tool you’re using right now?

 Kady Pooler: So today, I run a coaching business.
 I’m kind of with a few different streams.
-So one of them and kind of my main one being working one-on-one with current and retired professional athletes.
+So one of them and kind of my main one is working one-on-one with current and retired professional athletes.
 And actually, I should say, more elite athletes.
 I also have a lot of clients that were former division one athletes who maybe thought they were going to go pro or never envisioned or thought about life after sport and then it came upon them.
-And my primary focus is working with athletes to find their authentic self.
+And my primary focus is working with athletes to find their authentic selves.
 So a lot of that work is around identity.
-So, working with athletes on finding their authentic self and transitioning to life after sport.
+So, working with athletes on finding their authentic selves and transitioning to life after sport.

 Kady Pooler: So, this might be in the passions or interests, but a lot of it is really just around identity.
 We get so stuck in our identity being wrapped around us being an athlete that a lot of us don’t actually know who we are.
 And then once you kind of know who you are, we’re malleable, we can change, then there’s the question of, well, who do you want to be?
 And then actually putting in place a plan in a kind of blueprint to actually become that person.
 So a lot of my work is around that.

 Kady Pooler: And I also work with universities in a course that I’ve created called Beyond the Game.
 And this takes different shapes for different universities.
 But I would say, kind of primarily built around the same premise, with a lot of the focus really being on that identity portion.